- Italy Tours

 - Vacation Packages

 The History of Roman Baths.
 How Romans bathed in Ancient Times, and the role that Ancient Roman bath houses played in Roman society.
-The facilities that these Romans Baths offered included gymnasiums, libraries, sporting arenas and even art galleries as they functioned rather like a moden-day community centre.
+The facilities that these Romans Baths offered included gymnasiums, libraries, sporting arena's and even art galleries as they functioned rather like moden-day community centre's.